pintergreg/software-engineering/lectures/00_intro.md

 - provide a common foundation in software engineering for students from various backgrounds
 - provide a shared terminology to be able to work seamlessly with software developers
 - introduce the fundamentals of modern software development methodologies and life cycle models
-    - with a focusing in detail on Scrum and Kanban
+    - with focusing in details on Scrum and Kanban
 - introduce **requirements analysis** and **software modelling**
     - both in theory and in practice
 - provide an insight to code quality, code review, testing and automation